David Shaw (writer): Personal

-Shaw died at age 62 on August 1, 2005 at Cedars-Sinai Medical Center in Los Angeles due to a brain tumor.
+Shaw died at age 62 on August 1, 2005, at Cedars-Sinai Medical Center in Los Angeles due to a brain tumor.
+His son Lucas is an entertainment industry reporter and managing editor at Bloomberg News.

 Cultural references

 Cellist Melora Creager wrote a song titled "Border Village" on her solo CD Perplexions in which David Shaw is mentioned in the last line as having died alone at 62.